 According the Centers for Disease Control (CDC), more than 30 percent of adults reported getting at least one sunburn during the prior year.
 Besides dealing with the discomfort of a sunburn, a lifetime total of just five sunburns can double a person’s risk of getting melanoma.
 Protective clothing, wide-brimmed hats and sunscreen are great combatants of the sun’s harmful rays.
 Sunscreen pocket packs and SPF lip balm are perfect summer promotional products to remind patients to protect their skin.

 Extreme high temperatures can lead to dehydration, heat exhaustion and—if the body is unable to adequately cool itself—heat stroke.
-Limiting exposure to the sun during peak times, taking regular breaks from activities, drinking plenty of fluids and avoiding alcohol can help prevent dehydration and other heat-related illnesses.
+Limiting exposure to the sun during peak times, taking regular breaks from activities, drinking plenty of fluids and avoiding alcohol can help prevent dehydration and other heat-related illnesses (PDF).
 Remind patients to keep cool and stay hydrated by passing out logo’d towels or sport bottles imprinted with these tips.

 Remember food safety